josh-works/josh-works.github.io/_posts/2024-05-12-tongue-tie.md

 After reading that, I was fully committed to the procedure, just needed to line up the details.
 It's not trivial, but not difficult or complicated.

 I called around American dentists, to see if they did it, and wasn't inspired to confidence.
-Eventually I found the Colorado Tongue Tie center and was _instantly_ onboard.
-They're trustworhty, you can read the reviews.
+Eventually I found the [Colorado Tongue Tie center](https://www.coloradotonguetie.com/) and was _instantly_ onboard.
+They're trustworthy, you can read the reviews.
 They said:

 > we don't do the procedure until it's recommended by the myofunctional therapist you're working with. here's some we recommend...

-I ended up calling and working with [megan dewalt](https://www.advancedmyofunctionaltherapy.com/), who is exceptional.
+I ended up calling and working with [Megan Dewalt](https://www.advancedmyofunctionaltherapy.com/), who is exceptional.

 If all you do is read this blog post, read the book, and then set up a intake/evaluation call with her, and do what she tells you, _and you have a tongue tie_, your life is about to be transformed. :)

-contacted a past dentist to see if they agreed, in case I needed a referral, and they said
+by the way, I contacted my dentist to see what notes/records they had on this.

+They have spent plenty of time looking in my mouth, and I've had a LOT of dental work done, tons of caveties, and braces twice as a kid bc my pallet wasn't shaped right _because my tongue wasn't working right_.
+I didn't expect them to say anything, but they gave me a Formal Letter on Formal Letterhead:

-> We agree that the patient _might_ have a tongue tie that _might_ benefit from release, obviously up to the wisdom of the involved medical professional.
+> Based on our ntoes, we agree that the patient _might_ have a tongue tie that _might_ benefit from release, obviously up to the wisdom of the involved medical professional, we refuse/are unable to make an assessment.

-Good enough.
+not surprising.

+(Each time I saw someone in person about this, they said "oh, yeah, that's an intense tongue tie, no doubt."
+It's 'diagnosable'.)

 My personal life is full of stories of things like: